-Chevrolet/Geo Customer Assistance Center P.O.
-Box 7047 Troy, MI 48007-7047
+Chevrolet Motor Division Chevrolet Customer Assistance Center P. O. Box 7047 Troy, MI 48007-7047.
 In Canada, please call us at 1-800-263-3777 (English) or 1-800-263-7854 (French).
 Or, write:

-General Motors of Canada Limited Customer Assistance Center 1908 Colonel Sam Drive Oshawa, Ontario L1H 8P7
+General Motors of Canada Limited Customer Assistance Center 1908 Colonel Sam Drive Oshawa, Ontario L1H 8P7.

-■ Chevrolet/Geo Roadside Assistance Program
+Chevrolet Roadside Assistance Program

-To enhance Chevrolet/Geo's strong commitment to customer satisfaction, Chevrolet/Geo is excited to provide the services of the Chevrolet/Geo Roadside Assistance Center.
+To enhance Chevrolet's strong commitment to customer satisfaction, Chevrolet has established the Chevrolet/Geo Roadside Assistance Center.

-Roadside Assistance is available 24 hours a day, 365 days a year, by calling 1-800-CHEV USA (1-800-243-8872).
+Roadside Assistance is available 24 hours a day, 365 days a year, by calling 1-800-CHEV-USA (1-800-243-8872).
 This toll-free number will provide you over-the-phone roadside assistance with minor mechanical problems.
-If your problem cannot be resolved over the phone, our advisors have access to a nationwide network of dealer recommended service providers.
-The following services are available:
+If your problem cannot be resolved over the phone, our advisors have access to a nationwide network of dealer-recommended service providers.
+Roadside membership is free, however some services may incur costs.